Pavail Gulati

 Pavail Gulati is an Indian actor who primarily works in Hindi films and series.
 He is best known for his roles in the films Thappad (2020) and Dobaaraa (2022), and the series Yudh (2014) and Faadu (2022).

 Early life

-Gulati was born 14 September 1987 in Ashok Vihar, Delhi.
-During his childhood, he often moved between different parts of Delhi.
-He was brought up in Sarita Vihar, Delhi.

-Gulati went to school at Bluebells School International while attending summer workshops at the National School Of Drama.
+Gulati was born 14 September 1987 in Delhi.
+He went to the Bluebells School International while attending summer workshops at the National School Of Drama.
 He also learnt dance with Shiamak Davar.

-Both of Gulati’s parents were government employees; his father, Kanwar Deepak Gulati, worked at the State Bank of India, while his mother, Anju Gulati, was employed in the Import-Export department.
-Later, they decided to leave their respective jobs to pursue a career in Documentary Filmmaking.

 At the age of 18, Gulati moved to Mumbai in 2006 with the aspiration of studying acting.
-He enrolled at Whistling Woods International and was among the first students to join the institution’s acting faculty.

 Career

 Pavail started his career as an assistant casting director in My Name Is Khan and made his acting debut with the film Hide & Seek in 2010.
 He then made his TV debut with Yudh in 2014 portraying Amitabh Bachchan's son.
 He then appeared in the short film Queen of Hearts in 2016.